Patryk27/strolle/README.md

   <img height="512" src="_readme/demo-v7.jpg" />
 </p>

-Our goal is to create an engine that is able to produce a good-looking image on a consumer GPU without having to rely on hardware ray-tracing capabilities.
+Our goal is to create an engine able to produce a good-looking image on a consumer GPU _without_ hardware ray-tracing capabilities -- and to learn & explore, of course!

 Strolle comes integrated with [Bevy](https://bevyengine.org/), but can be also used on its own (through `wgpu`).